akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/resetp.png)

 ### 1.5 Access Serial Console of Virtual Machine
-The Serial Console in the Azure portal provides access to a text-based console for Linux virtual machines (VMs) and virtual machine scale set instances.
+The serial console in the Azure portal provides access to a text-based console for linux virtual machines (VMs) and virtual machine scale set instances.
 This serial connection connects to the ttys0 serial port of the VM or virtual machine scale set instance, providing access to it independent of the network or operating system state.
-Let's take a look at how to access your Linux VMs using **Serial Console**.
+Let's take a look at how to access your Linux VMs using **serial console**.

 1.To access the serial console of the Ubuntu virtual machine, Navigate to the **Resource Groups > Your Resource Group > Your Virtual Machine > Overview > Support + Troubleshooting > Serial Console**.

    ![](images/serialconsole.png)

-2.You can also use the power button to **Restart** or **Reset** the virtual machine.
+2.You can also use the power button to **restart** or **reset** the virtual machine.

 3.Click **Next** on the bottom right of this page to continue with the next lab exercise.